 These women and their partners are seeking the ultimate gift, the chance to start a family that would not otherwise be possible without donated eggs.
 There is currently a shortage of egg donors so please get in touch to find out if you can give the gift of life.

 In order to become an egg donor women are required to:

 Before being accepted as a donor

-You will be invited to attend an initial personal consultation at a mutually convenient time to discuss the implications of donating eggs and what the treatment involves and implications of donating your eggs.
+You will be sent an information video to watch in the comfort of your own home.
+The video will have information about what the treatment involves and implications of donating your eggs.
 You will be sent a questionnaire to complete which informs us about your current health, lifestyle and your family medical history up to grandparents on both paternal and maternal sides of your family.

-Similar to an IVF treatment cycle, you will follow a schedule of daily injections (which you can do yourself, or get your GP or a friend to do) for two to three weeks, to stimulate your ovaries to produce eggs.
+Similar to an IVF treatment cycle, you will follow a schedule of daily injections (which you can do yourself, or get your partner or a friend to do) for two to three weeks, to stimulate your ovaries to produce eggs.
 Over this time you will need to attend the hospital on three or four occasions for blood tests and scans to check how the eggs are developing.

 Following ovarian stimulation will have an outpatient egg recovery procedure under sedation which lasts about 30 minutes.
 You will need to take this day off work and will not be able to drive for 24 hours following the procedure.